-9. Google My Business.
+9. Google Business Profile.
 Control your Google business page on the go with this app.
 Check your profile, client reviews, and visitor stats regularly through their app.

 10. Google Analytics.
 With built-in reports, real-time data, and customizable reporting options, Google Analytics helps you keep an eye on your website performance anywhere you are.

 11. Followers Pro.
 Analyze your followers and who interacts with your posts across different social media platforms with Followers Pro.
 You can also monitor multiple accounts, see how much audience engagement you are getting, and who is interacting with your page the most.

 12. Social Searcher.
 Keep an eye on posts that mention your law firm, your area of practice, or other relevant keywords to your marketing efforts.